 - the deadline by which the recipient(s) must receive the transcript(s)

-Lost and Broken Bod Cards
+Lost, Stolen or Broken Bod Cards

-Lost or broken Bod card?
+Lost, stolen or broken Bod card?
 Don’t panic – they can easily be replaced.

 Broken Bod cards